ilujade/Le_Basculement/README-en.md

 I felt the inner conflict that was gnawing at him.
 I felt he was still divided in him.
 I did not regret anything.
 \- Ben, listen to me.
 If you want me to stay by your side, to become your ally, you'll have to swear things to me.
 \- What does it mean Rey?
 You put me conditions? he replied, lowering his hand.
 \- Ben, listen.
-I want to stay by your side, join forces with yours, but in exchange, swear by Force that you will not kill any more innocents or Resistants.
+I want to stay by your side, join forces with yours, but in exchange, swear by Force that you won't kill any more innocents or Resistants.

 I saw him, faced with the dilemma.
 Either he gave up killing the Resistance or I stayed in the ranks of his enemies.
 He spoke again, looking me straight in the eye.
 \- Rey, I accept that oath, but in exchange you must also make me one.
 \- Which ?
 I replied, worried, asking myself what he would require of me.
 \- Rey, swear to me also by the Force that you will no longer fight with the Resistance and that you will stay by me, that you will support the order.
 And whatever happens.

-At that moment, I knew that I could not go back.
+At that moment, I knew that I couldn't go back.
 Never again.
 \- All right, Ben.
 I accept, I decided, my throat tight.
 \- Rey, he began earnestly, I swear to you by the Force that I will never kill innocents or Resistants.
 May the Force leave me, life will leave me if I miss my word.
 But I'm not naive, Rey: my oath will only be valid once yours is spoken.
 \- Ben, I swear to you by the Force that I will never fight with the Resistance again and that I will be at your side whatever happens, I said, tense.
 May the Force leave me, that life will leave me forever if I miss my word.
 And if one of us dies, then these oaths ... will always hold, I finish after a long silence of reflection.